BrandonCorey/ls_202/notes.md

 - `html` element encloses the entire HTML document
 - `head` element encloses document header, which contains **meta** information about the document
   - `meta` is a _self-closing element_, meaning it does not have a closing tag

+**Bonus elements**
+Styling
+- `strong` - Used to bold text
+- `em` - Used to italicizse text
+Semantic
+- `p` - Paragraph
+- `ol` - Ordered list
+- `ul` - Unordered list
+- `li` - list item
+- `article` - news article, weblog, forum post, comment on article etc...
+- `section` - A section of the page, a chapter of an article etc...
+- `blockquote` - A quotation of something else
+- `address` - An address for a location
+- `pre` - Signifies some sort of pre-formatting
+- `aside` - Sidebar comments, pullquote, gloasary, footnote, advertising, tangentially related Non-semantic
+- `div` - Flow content with no additional semantics Anchor
+- `a` - Used with `href` attribute to include a hyperlink e.g `<a href="https://launchschool.com">Hyper-link text goe here</a>`

 ## Classes, IDs, and Names ##
 These are the three ways to identify certain elements in HTML